 The season for wedding enquiries is almost upon us so here’s a quick glance at the true cost of wedding flowers.

 Whether you are having the dream wedding of the season or just nipping to the registry office, it’s always nice to involve flowers on your wedding day and we do a lot of wedding flowers at Rose&Mary.
-Next year will see a double whammy of weddings with all 2020 postponements and fresh 2021 weddings all at the same time.
+This year is predicted to be one of the most busy wedding seasons due to the pandemic.
 The engagement season is starting now and we book 90% of weddings for the following year in January.
 So whether you are having a quick browse or you want Rose&Mary to flower your wedding, it’s a useful read either way!

 For a super easy glance at the cost of wedding flowers we have designed 4 wedding packages; based upon the location of your wedding and the amount of guests.
 You can see the wedding packages that we offer here

 The cost of wedding flowers can vary hugely, the chunk of your overall wedding budget is usually 10-15%

 If you are planning to set a budget for your wedding flowers please don’t just pick a random amount without checking with your florist first.
 Lots of couples we meet have set a budget of £1000.

 The average spend of wedding flowers with us is £2500-£3500.
 Some coupes spend a lot more while others spend a lot less.
 It does depend on the size of your bridal party and number of guests and venue.

 Wedding flowers can be broken down to 3 areas and variations in these areas will determine the cost of wedding flowers:

 These are the personal flowers and include the wedding bouquet, bridesmaids flowers, buttonholes, corsages, flower crowns etc.